Grace Beacham Freeman: Career

 Freeman's poetry career started early when she had a poem published in a school literary journal named The Scribbler.
 While in college, she edited the student magazine.

 After college, Freeman worked as an English teacher in various South Carolina public schools from 1937 to 1941 when she decided to do some post-graduate studies at the University of North Carolina at Chapel Hill.
+"Her early writing talents were evident, as she began publishing poetry soon after her student years, with her first adult poems appearing in 1939."
 During the late 1940s, she taught creative dramatics for children in North Carolina and New Orleans as well as hosted a radio program in Durham, North Carolina called Presenting Grace Freeman.

 From 1954 until 1964, Freeman wrote a syndicated column about family life as the mother of four children called "At Our House", which was distributed by King Features Syndicate.
 She wrote many plays and dramas for radio and television along with feature articles for various newspapers and magazines including The Times-Picayune Magazine, The Charlotte Observer, and The State.

 For 13 years, she was a Poet-in-the-Schools with the South Carolina Arts Commission and has also served as a poet therapist with Hall Institute, the University of North Carolina at Chapel Hill School of Medicine, the American Psychiatric Association, and the National Poetry Therapy Foundation.

 She served as editor of the alumni magazines of both Winthrop College (1962–1974) and Converse College (1967–1971).